Hailey Gates

-Hailey Gates is an American model, actress, director, and journalist.
+Hailey Benton Gates is an American model, actress, director, and journalist.
 She hosted the Viceland series States of Undress.

 Early life

 Gates grew up in the Los Angeles area, where her family has resided for seven generations.
+Gates's parents separated during her childhood.
+Gates's maternal grandmother is screenwriter Joan Tewkesbury.
+Her great grandfather was the first mayor of Santa Monica.